chrisK824/fastapi-sso-example/README.md

 # fastapi-sso-example
-FastAPI SSO example with various providers
+FastAPI Single Sign On example with various providers and minimal home page that presents counters for users from each provider